 Before applying any of the medications listed below, removal of eye charge with cotton wool dampened with warm water will be necessary.
 Discard immediately and always wash your hands before and after handling a cat with eye problems.

 Cyclosporine is an immune modulating medication which can suppress immune system inflammation of the tear glands.
-This product is placed in the eyes twice a day.
-This medication can be used long term without any residual side effects, however, it may produce stinging in the eye.
+Administer twice a day.
+Long-term use is safe, and there are no residual side effects, however stinging in the eye may occur.
 It can take several weeks for the effects of cyclosporine to take effect.

-Artificial tears will also be prescribed to keep the eye moist and lubricated.
-These are placed in the eyes three to four times a day.
+Artificial tears to keep the eye moist and lubricated, which are administered three times a day.
 These are the same products people use and are available over the counter from all pharmacies.

 Topical corticosteroids may be necessary to treat eye inflammation.

 In cases which don’t respond to treatment, parotid (salivary) duct transposition surgery may be recommended.
 This involves moving the parotid duct which is located in on either side of the cheeks up towards the eyes so they can act as additional tear ducts.
 Saliva and tears are very similar in composition.
 This surgery is performed more often on dogs than cats.
 This surgery is usually carried out by a veterinary specialist.
 While this surgery is usually successful, eye drops may still be required.

 Administer all medications as prescribed by your veterinarian.